Coding for Homeschoolers: The Ultimate Guide for Parents

 This decision depends on what your child’s interests are and how you would like to approach your coursework.

 Many online coding courses such as Code.org and Khan Academy are web-based and only require a high speed internet connection.
 Web-based courses do not require computers with much processing power and will typically run with nearly any computer manufactured in the last 4-5 years, including options like Google Chromebooks.
+If you are starting with Scratch, you can also begin with a Google Chromebook.

 Providers of courses with real coding tools require a Mac or PC computer with a recommended 4G of RAM and a high speed internet connection.
 The benefit is that your child will learn how to code using the same professional grade tools and real coding languages used by major software companies around the world.
 At some point in your child’s computer science journey you will likely reach a time when he or she has a strong desire to use real programming environments and cutting edge tools.
 Some families decide to do this from the start, while others use web-based tools to begin and then transition to professional grade tools at a later time.